-- o Sample analyses
+- Sample analyses

-- o Safety testing
+- Safety testing

-- o Microbiology
+- Microbiology

-- o Custom flow cytometry
+- Custom flow cytometry

-- o Electronic transmission of test results
+- Electronic transmission of test results

-- o Biomarker development
+- Biomarker development

 Sales and Marketing

 Our global sales and marketing strategy is to focus our business development efforts on pharmaceutical, biotechnology and medical device companies whose development projects are advancing.
 By developing and maintaining strategic relationships with our clients, we gain repeat business, can leverage a full service portfolio and achieve lateral penetration into other therapeutic indications and adjacent service lines where applicable.
 Simultaneously, we are actively establishing new client relationships.